wp-plugins/dynamic-headers/readme.txt

 3. The Dynamic Header box on the post/page editing page.

 == Changelog ==

 = 3.5.0 =
+* Fixed message bug on Manage page in admin
+* Clarified some directions
+* Added some new information to the about page
+* Added donation link

+= 3.5.0 =
 * Made a function call to get flash dimensions reference the file by its server path rather than its URL which was causing an error to be thrown on hosts where URL file access is not allowed.